Lloyd M. Trefethen

 Lloyd MacGregor Trefethen (March 15, 1919 – November 6, 2001) was an American expert in fluid dynamics known for his invention of the heat pipe and his research on the Coriolis effect and card shuffling.
-He worked for many years as a professor of mechanical engineering at Tufts University.
+He was for many years a professor of mechanical engineering at Tufts University.

 Early life and education

 Trefethen was born on March 15, 1919, in Waltham, Massachusetts.
 He graduated from the Webb Institute in 1940, and went to the Massachusetts Institute of Technology for a master's degree in naval engineering.

 During World War II, poor eyesight made Trefethen ineligible for the Navy, so instead he signed up for the United States Merchant Marine.
-There he met Florence Newman, a Navy codebreaker who later became a professor of English at Tufts.
+There he met Florence Newman, a Navy codebreaker who later became a professor of English at Tufts University.
 They married in 1944.
 Their son Lloyd N. Trefethen later became a notable mathematician; they also had an older daughter, quilter Gwyned Trefethen.

 In 1950, Trefethen completed a Ph.D. at the University of Cambridge.
 Although his initial plan of research was on cooling turbine blades, his eventual dissertation was Heat Transfer Properties of Liquid Metals, and his work sparked an ongoing interest in magnetohydrodynamics at Cambridge.